marceloofernandes/Academic/README.md

-## Welcome to my UNICAMP Page
+## Welcome to my Academic Page

+This is a repository of my academic activities ordered by the most recent ones first.

+Enjoy it!

+Marcelo Oliveira Fernandes

-This is a repository of my activities as a MSc/ PhD student of Computer Science at University of Campinas.
+as a MSc/ PhD student of Computer Science at University of Campinas.

-@Marcelo Oliveira Fernandes
+@

 ### MSc student at Institute of Computing